Students are valued image bearers of God that have big ideas, inquisitive minds, and an excitement to learn.

 Additional Friday Offerings -

-- Art Classes - First, second, and third grade students are able to enroll in Friday art classes as a wonderful enrichment opportunity.
+Art Classes: 12:10 - 3:10 PM - First, second, and third grade students are able to enroll in Friday art classes as a wonderful enrichment opportunity.
 Class size is limited and enrollment is open each semester.

-- Drama Classes - Beginning in pre-first grade students may enroll in Friday drama classes that teach young actors the basics of stage presence, how to participate as an audience member, performance techniques, and how to engage in a cast environment.
+Drama Classes: 12:10 - 3:10 PM - Beginning in pre-first grade students may enroll in Friday drama classes that teach young actors the basics of stage presence, how to participate as an audience member, performance techniques, and how to engage in a cast environment.
 Class size is limited and enrollment is open annually.

 In addition, Perimeter Ballet (a ministry of Perimeter church) offers weekly classes that take place in the building after Perimeter School dismisses at 12:10 PM.